sleepydragoon/ENC4265/manual.md

 <img align=center width="100%" height="100%" src="manualimages/customcanvas.jpeg">
 *Figure C: Custom Canvas Menu labeled*

-This opens the Custom Canvas settings menu shown in figure (? - label figures later).
+This opens the Custom Canvas settings menu shown in *Figure C*

 The following is an explanation of each tab: